nonl4331/nonl4331.github.io/website/content/mandelbrotset/index.md

 }
 ```

 This brings the render time down to around 14ms.
-I suspect that there are unnesscary allocations but it works well enough.
+I suspect that there are unnecessary allocations but it works well enough.

 #### Cycles

 Another optimisation we can make is checking for cycles while we are iterating, if we detect a cycle it means that point will never diverge so we can exit early.

 To detect cycles we can store the initial value of z after the first iteration and check if any of the preceding z values match.
-We can update our value of z ever so often since cycles don't have to start from the first z value.
+We can update our value of z every so often since cycles don't have to start from the first z value.

 ```rust
 fn diverges(x0: f64, y0: f64) -> bool {